This vegan raw blueberry cheesecake recipe is easy to make with only nourishing ingredients, refined-sugar-free, gluten-free, and paleo!

 - Rinse, drain and use in the recipe.

-- In a food processor, with the S blade attachment, add almonds, desiccated coconut, maple syrup, melted coconut and vanilla.
+- In a food processor, with the S blade attachment, add almonds, desiccated coconut, maple syrup, melted coconut, and vanilla.

-- Process on medium/high speed until the ingredients comes together into a sticky coarse flour/crumb.
+- Process on medium/high speed until the ingredients come together into a sticky coarse flour/crumb.
 It takes about 90 seconds max to form a sticky crumb that holds together.
 You may have to stop the food processor every 30 seconds, scrape down the sides/bottom of the bowl, process again until the nuts are processed into a crumb.